haroldtreen/haroldtreen.github.io/_posts/2017-06-11-debugging-passive-aggressive-server.md

 1. **Had Nginx failed?** Nope.
 Nginx was working normal.
 1. **Did the logs for the instance have clues?** Nope.
 Nothing out of the usual.

 By this point I'd be freaking out.
-My server uptime was losing 'nines' by the minute!
+My server was losing 'nines' of uptime by the minute!

 My last resort was to restart the machine - that put everything back to normal.
 Phew! 😌